charlotteharrison1/candidate-website-scrape/README.md

+# This fork

+## Loading times
+I have made some internal changes to allow the website to load faster.
+I have also caused it to load only after the first search item is inputted, which feels better to me personally.

+## Search options
+I added a toggle next to the search bar which allows either 'and' or 'or' options in search.

 # candidate-website-data

 The following repository holds data from candidate websites which was scraped in April, 2025.
 The candidate list was obtained from https://candidates.democracyclub.org.uk/.